MileHacker Logo

 Photography Ethics and Privacy Concerns

-Do not fly drones near residential areas, instead of private property, or near wildlife without express consent.
+Do not fly drones near residential areas, instead of private property, or near wildlife without explicit permission.
 Drone regulations grow stricter in Iceland.
 Be mindful of other tourists' experiences at popular sites when taking photos.
 Avoid blocking views or monopolizing scenic spots.
 Do not disturb wildexistence for a photo.
-Keep a respectful distance, especially from nesting birds or marine animals.
+Keep a respectful distance, particularly from nesting birds or marine animals.

 Religious Site Etiquette

-• Be quiet and respectful in places of worship like Akureyrarkirkja.
+• Maintain quiet and show respect in places of worship like Akureyrarkirkja.

-• Dress appropriately; avoid clothing that is too revealing out of respect.
+• Dress appropriately; avoid clothing that happens to be too revealing out of respect.

 • Keep a quiet disposition.